Shock Absorber & Struts Replacement

-The primary role of your shock absorbers are to keep your tyres in constant contact with the road surface at all times.
+The primary role of your shock absorbers/struts is to keep your tyres in constant contact with the road surface at all times.

 If worn, it will reduce the contact with the ground causing your ability to drive, steer & brake to be severely compromised.

 What is the difference between a shock & a strut?

 Struts and shocks are designed the same, except that the weight of the vehicle is on the strut itself while a shock is simply a link between two suspension parts.